 Fire Science Concentration

-Estimated time of completion of this program is 4 years for full-time students.
+Estimated time to complete this bachelor’s degree program is four years with full-time enrollment.

 This program is available online only.

 B.A.S.
 Degree Requirements

 - Completion of the B.A.S. core curriculum (30 Credits)

 - Completion of the required courses in a major field (30 Credits)